Frequently Asked Questions….

 How do I pay / book my classes?

-We have an online booking and payment system online via the BOOK A CLASS tab.
+We have an online booking and payment system via the BOOK A CLASS tab.
+All classes are paid for at the time of booking and you can find more information about bookings. payments and cancellations in our T&C’s tab…

 What if I need to miss a class or can’t make it once I’ve booked?

-The studio has a strict policy on cancellations.
+The studio does have a strict policy on cancellations.
 Whilst unforeseen circumstances do occur, its good to remember that class payments are what help keep your studio up to date, paid for, as well as pay for your instructor and their living.

-If you need to miss a group class, the studio charges 50% of the class fee under 48 hours’ notice and full payment under 24 hours’ notice.
+If you need to miss a group class, the studio retains 50% of the class fee under 48 hours’ notice and full payment under 24 hours’ notice.

 Courses and / or workshops are not refundable or transferable once paid for.